-This Evidence of Coverage document tells you how to get your Medicare and Medicaid medical care and prescription drugs.
+This Evidence of Coverage document tells you how to get your medical care as well as long-term care and home- and community-based services and prescription drugs.
 It explains your rights and responsibilities, what is covered, what you pay as a member of the plan, and how to file a complaint if you are not satisfied with a decision or treatment.

-The words "coverage" and "covered services" refer to the medical care, services and prescription drugs available to you as a member of the plan.
+The word "coverage" and "covered services" refers to the medical care and services as well as long-term care and home- and community-based services and the prescription drugs available to you as a member of UnitedHealthcare Dual Complete® ONE (HMO D-SNP).